 John E. Dowell

-John E. Dowell: Pathways to Freedom is a photographic series about the artist’s spiritual revelations.
+Pathways to Freedom: Uncovering the Past is a photographic series about the artist’s spiritual revelations.
 It illustrates his ancestral visions of freedom through the symbolic history of the cotton field.

 In 2011, John E. Dowell dreamt of his grandmother, which led him to photograph the seminal cotton plant.
 The dream spawned a personal response to his ancestral legacy; from recording the beauty of cotton to imagining the horrors of slavery front and center.
 In the exhibition “John E. Dowell: Pathways to Freedom,” he uses a photographic series to place the viewer in the cotton fields, employing digital editing techniques to “conjure the spirits of the dead rising from out of the cotton field.”